reactioncommerce/reaction-docs/developer/architecture/routing.md

 To permit all users to view a route, add the **route name** to the `Shops.defaultVisitorRole` array.

-_Default permissions are not added automatically, as there will be a UI component to manage the Shop defaults in the future._
+_Note:_ Default permissions are not added automatically, as there will be a UI component to manage the Shop defaults in the future.

 `Accounts.onCreateUser` adds default roles need for products, profiles, and checkout routes automatically if none are defined for the Shop.